(Since my previous posts, quite a few people asked me a basic plan which can be followed, here it is)

 An approach for that is to first figure out the amount of monthly dividend one wants to receive and then invest accordingly.
-For example, to get 100$ pre-tax a month in dividends from say HSBC preferred shares (HCS) which has 8% annual yield, the total investment has to be 15, 000 $.
+For example, to get 100$ pre-tax a month in dividends from saying HSBC preferred shares (HCS) which has an 8% annual yield, the total investment has to be 15, 000 $.

 - Municipal Bonds